Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 A new track can be created by importing pre-calculated results from a file.
 This file can be generated from another Partiels document to avoid recalculating the analyses or from another application.
 The supported formats are JSON (*.json*), CSV (*.csv*), LAB (*.lab*), CUE (*.cue*) and SDIF (*.sdif*).
 You can bring up the file browser to select a file via the main menu `File → Import...` or with the keyboard shortcut `⌘ Cmd + ⇧ Shift + I` (Mac) or `Ctrl + Shift + I` (Linux/Windows).

 If you're importing a file in CSV format, the application will automatically try to determine the separator character between each column (*Comma*, *Space*, *Tab*, *Pipe*, *Slash*, *Colon*).
+The Reaper-specific CSV format is also automatically detected and supported.
 If the application fails to automatically determine the separator, the `Load File...` window appears, allowing you to select the separator character.

 <p align="center">
 <img src="Images/selection-import-new-result tracks.1-v1.0.7.png" width="232"/>
 </p>

 When importing markers in CSV format, it is recommended to escape the tags (with single or double quotes for example) to ensure that the numeric values of the labels are considered as text.

+**Tip**: If you wish to import labels from Audacity, simply change the .txt extension to .lab.

 If you are importing a file in SDIF format, , the `Load File...` window appears allowing you to define the frame code, matrix code, row and column to import.